What do you need to become a dog trainer?

 - A big toolbox full of ideas to make training easy and fun for your clients – the humans as well as the dogs!

-If you plan to make a career in dog training, IMDT Accreditation is one of the best marketing tools you can have.
+If you plan to make a career in dog training, IMDT Qualification is one of the best marketing tools you can have.
 Whether you plan to seek employment working with dogs or whether you want to run your own business, it really pays to know what you are talking about.

 By learning with an organisation whose credentials are widely recognised and respected, your accreditation will mean a lot more to potential employers and clients.